radargun/radargun/docs/stages/counter.md

 > delta (**optional**) - Delta to add for addAndGet operation.
 Default is 1.
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
+The result set is intersection of specified workers, groups and roles.
 Default is all groups.
 > initial-value (**optional**) - Initial value of the counter expected by this stage.
 The test will startcounting from this value.
 Default is 0.
 > iteration-property (**optional**) - Property, which value will be used to identify individual iterations (e.g. num-threads).
 > log-transaction-exceptions (**optional**) - Whether an error from transaction commit/rollback should be logged as error.
 Default is true.